byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Step 5:**
 - Harvest Day!!!
 In a suitable size vessel with a suitable size strainer, separate the solids form the liquids.
 The filtered enzyme can be bottled and is ready for use.
 A portion of solids can be used as a starter for the next batch, dried and used as a powdered fertilizer, or add them to the garden compost or turn them directly into the soil.
 Even dumping them down the toilet is perfectly fine.

-**Fermentation time & environment:** 3 months minimum, from the time stopped adding food remnants.
+Fermentation time & environment: 3 months minimum, from the time stopped adding food remnants.
 Store in a dark environment away from excessive heat.

 #### *TIPS and Details:*

-**Use molasses, brown sugar**, jaggery or some similar sugar, it is full of minerals and will create a more rich product.
+**Sugars**- Use molasses, brown sugar, jaggery or some similar sugar, it is full of minerals and will create a more rich product.

 **Separate kitchen remnats**, think aroma and decomposition.
 Orange, Lemon, Pineapple, Apples, … Citrus are beautifully aromatic and make powerful cleaners.